Going on a short cruise in Australian waters? A Pacific cruise? An around-the-world ocean cruise? A river cruise in

 Overseas medical and hospital expenses

-Unlimited cover for your on-board and overseas on-shore emergency medical and hospital expenses if you get sick or injured on your cruise (excluding pregnancy and childbirth).
+Unlimited amount for on-board and overseas on-shore emergency medical and hospital expenses if you get sick or injured on your cruise (excluding pregnancy and childbirth).

 Cancellation and amendment fees

 Cost of pre-paid travel, accommodation, meals, tours and activities, and visas if your cruise is cancelled due to an insured event (e.g. an unforeseen illness or injury).

 Extra accommodation, meals and travelling expenses – over and above what you’ve budgeted for – if your voyage is disrupted or you have to return home early due to an insured event.

 Choose your cover

 You can select from four types of travel insurance for your international or Australian-waters cruise; the following two are popular among cruise-holidayers:

 (When deciding what type of cover might suit you, you’ll need to consider your own particular circumstances.)

 Comprehensive Travel Insurance

 Upgrade your cover

 For an additional premium, you can customise your travel insurance policy by adding one or more of the following optional extras to your policy: